 For those shrubs that need controlling, check out this blog post on whether to hand prune or get out the electric shears.
 And don’t forget to prune the clematis after it’s the first flush.
 For the how-to with clematis, read here.

 If your garden is full of perennials, it helps to have a perennial reference book to flip through when determining which plants will keep blooming through the summer, which ones need a good haircut, and which ones will need division soon.

-The Know Maintenance Perennial Garden by Roy Diblik is a good place to start for maintenance and perennial design tips.
+The Know Maintenance Perennial Garden by Roy Diblik is an excellent place to start for maintenance and perennial design tips.

-One chore you’ll see every month is weeding, but you knew that.
+One chore you’ll see every month–not just in June’s garden chore list—is weeding, but you knew that.
+Now is not the time to coast because July brings the whole host of pests, diseases, blight, and well, you name it.
 The bad news is there is no easy-peasy solution for getting rid of weeds.
-Keep mulching, yes, with no more than 2”-3” of mulch, including last year’s mulch, but make a weekly run through of the vegetable garden and ornamental beds with your weeding tool of choice, and stay determined.
-Now is not the time to coast because July is coming.
+Keep mulching, yes, with no more than 2″ -3″ of mulch, including last year’s mulch, but make a weekly run-through of the vegetable garden and ornamental beds with your weeding tool of choice, and stay determined.
+Keep the garden clean and competition-free with good air circulation and health.